mike42/missile/README.md

 Howto
 -----

 First you need libusb1.0 and ncurses.
-On Debian the packes are:
+On Debian the packages are:

         apt-get install libusb-1.0-0-dev libncurses-dev

+Or on RedHat

+		yum install libusb1-devel libncurses5-devel

 Now compile: